leggo15/Echosu/README.md

     print(beatmaps)
 ```

-Script applying tags to a map and formating a print as json:
+Script applying tags to a map (and formating the print for readability):
 ```python
 import requests
 import json